Organizational Communication Courses

-As an organizational communication major, there are courses you're required to take in your concentration, other communication courses, and courses in other subjects.
+As a leadership communication major, there are courses you're required to take in your concentration, other communication courses, and courses in other subjects.
 For a full list of the courses you need to take, visit the online catalog.

-Below are the communication courses you must take as an organizational communication major.
+Below are the communication courses you must take as a leadership communication major.

 CMCN 301 - Principles of Organizational Communication